Hydrogen bond: Bond strength

 The strength of intermolecular hydrogen bonds is most often evaluated by measurements of equilibria between molecules containing donor and/or acceptor units, most often in solution.
 The strength of intramolecular hydrogen bonds can be studied with equilibria between conformers with and without hydrogen bonds.
 The most important method for the identification of hydrogen bonds also in complicated molecules is crystallography, sometimes also NMR-spectroscopy.
 Structural details, in particular distances between donor and acceptor which are smaller than the sum of the van der Waals radii can be taken as indication of the hydrogen bond strength.
-One scheme gives the following somewhat arbitrary classification: those that are 15 to 40 kcal/mol, 5 to 15 kcal/mol, and >0 to 5 kcal/mol are considered strong, moderate, and weak, respectively.
+One scheme gives the following somewhat arbitrary classification: those that are 15 to 40 kcal/mol, 5 to 15 kcal/mol, and 0 to 5 kcal/mol are considered strong, moderate, and weak, respectively.

-Hydrogen bonds involving C-H bonds are both very rare and weak.
+Hydrogen bonds involving C−H bonds are both very rare and weak.

 Resonance assisted hydrogen bond

 The resonance assisted hydrogen bond (commonly abbreviated as RAHB) is a strong type of hydrogen bond.
-It is characterized by the π-delocalization that involves the hydrogen and cannot be properly described by the electrostatic model alone.
+It is characterized by the π-delocalization that involves the hydrogen atom and cannot be properly described by the electrostatic model alone.
 This description of the hydrogen bond has been proposed to describe unusually short distances generally observed between O=C\sOH*** or ***O=C\sC=C\sOH.